 You also benefit from the same subject detection as the X-H2S, with detection of animals, birds, automobiles, motorcycles (and bikes), airplanes, and trains, as well as face and eye detection for humans, animals, and birds.

-Fujifilm X-H2 Performance and Image Quality
+Fujifilm X-H2: Performance and Image Quality

-Despite the increase in resolution to 40MP, and the obvious additional demand this puts on the camera in terms of raw data that needs to be processed, the camera still feels rapid and responsive.
+Despite the increase in resolution to 40MP, and the obvious additional demand this puts on the camera in terms of raw data to be processed, the camera still feels rapid and responsive.
 It’s unlikely that you’d notice any slowdown unless you were using the X-H2 and X-H2S side-by-side.

-Coffee shop, Fujifilm X-H2 with 16-55mm F2.8 lens, at 55mm, 1/220s, f/5, ISO500 (DR400), -0.3EV, Photo: Joshua Waller
+Coffee shop, Fujifilm X-H2 with 16-55mm F2.8 lens, at 55mm, 1/220s, f/5, ISO500 (DR400), -0.3ev, Photo: Joshua Waller

-New York parking, Fujifilm X-H2 with 16-55mm F2.8 lens, at 55mm, 1/300s, f/5.6, ISO500 (DR400), -0.3EV, Photo: Joshua Waller
+New York parking, Fujifilm X-H2 with 16-55mm F2.8 lens, at 55mm, 1/300s, f/5.6, ISO500 (DR400), -0.3ev, Photo: Joshua Waller

 In-body image stabilisation (IBIS) works well, giving you additional confidence when shooting in low-light conditions, and allows you to keep ISO speeds slower when needed.
 This works in combination with the lens, if it has optical image stabilisation (OIS), for added stabilisation.

 Continuous shooting speeds do not match the Fujifilm X-H2S, with 15fps available with the mechanical shutter, and 20fps with the electronic shutter and a crop into the image.
-For the fastest throughput, using a CFexpress card will be recommended, as performance will drop with an SD card.
+For the fastest throughput, using a CFexpress card is recommended, as performance will drop with an SD card.
 If you do use an SD card, then you can get the best performance from the use of a UHS-II card.

-Fujifilm X-H2 with 16-55mm F2.8 lens, at 55mm, 1/500s, f/5.6, ISO500 (DR400), -0.3EV, Photo: Joshua Waller
+Fujifilm X-H2 with 16-55mm F2.8 lens, at 55m, 1/500s, f/5.6, ISO500 (DR400), -0.3ev, Photo: Joshua Waller

 There are a number of different options designed to help you capture more dynamic range in your images beyond the most obvious method of shooting raw.